Audi e-tron Sportback SUV

 A pair of touchscreens provide access to the car’s infotainment and climate control, while the driver gets a Virtual Cockpit instrument screen which is one of the best available.
 Using the steering wheel controls, it’s possible to switch effortlessly between navigation and information displays.

-Every e-tron Sportback comes loaded with kit - it starts from over £60,000 after all - including LED headlights, 20-inch alloy wheels and dual-zone climate control with remote preconditioning.
+Every e-tron Sportback comes loaded with kit – it starts from more than £60,000 after all.
+This includes LED headlights, 20-inch alloy wheels and dual-zone climate control with remote preconditioning.
 There's also Audi's Virtual Cockpit instrument display, along with MMI Navigation Plus.
 Sport trim adds a different design of alloy wheels, a central armrest and sports seats trimmed in Valcona leather upholstery.

 Matrix LED headlights, which automatically adjust for oncoming traffic, 21-inch alloy wheels and sports air suspension are fitted if you step up to S line trim.
 Black Edition includes gloss black instead of chrome trim, there's a sports three-spoke steering wheel and grey alloy wheels.
-The range-topping Vorsprung has a models-specific five-spoke 22-inch wheel design, Digital Matrix headlights, ‘super sports’ seats and a Bang & Olufsen stereo system.
+The range-topping Vorsprung offered on 55 quattro and e-tron S Sportback models has a model-specific five-spoke 22-inch wheel design, Digital Matrix headlights, ‘super sports’ seats and a Bang & Olufsen stereo system.

 Opt for the ‘S’ model and prices start from close to £90,000.
 The flagship performance model gets tweaked styling, with a sporter looking front bumper featuring larger air intakes.
 At the back the rear bumper has undergone the same treatment with a deeper rear diffuser and wider wheel arches housing unique 21-inch alloy wheels.
 Inside, leather-trimmed sports seats are standard, along with brushed aluminium interior accents and ambient interior lighting.